agatakolohe/EauClaireSalon.Solution/README.md

 ##### View In Browser

-- To view in browser, navigate to HairSalon folder in the command line
+- To view in browser, navigate to HairSalon folder in the command line.
-- Use the command `dotnet run` to execute the compiled code and start a localhost
+- Use the command `dotnet run` to execute the compiled code and start a localhost.
 - In browser navigate to http://localhost:5000

 ## Known Bugs